LuKks/iqoption/README.md

 console.log(option)
 ```

-Note: `broker.trading.expiration` is used to calculate `expired` for `turbo-options` so you only set a range of 1-5.
+Note: `broker.trading.expiration` is used to calculate `expired` for `turbo-option` so you only set a range of 1-5.

 Sell the option:
 ```javascript